neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 ## Emmet

 VSCode has a powerful tool called Emmet which lets you autocomplete a lot of code by just typing certain snippets and pressing the `Tab` key afterwards.
-Try these snippets and see what happens:
+Try these snippets inside an html file and see what happens:

 - `!`
 - `.highlight`